n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

         dist
         abvm
         blwm

+> Note: The `kern` feature is usually applied at this stage, if it is
+> present in the font.
+However, `kern` (like `calt`, above) is not
+> mandatory for shaping Bengali text and may be disabled by user preference.

 The `dist` feature adjusts the horizontal positioning of glyphs.
 Unlike `kern`, adjustments made with `dist` do not require the